 Prize: AUD $1,000

-The Rob Chaloner Prize is awarded annually as recognition of outstanding young strategic leadership.
-The Prize consists of $1,000 to allow the winner to undertake further personal development of their chosing.
+The Rob Chaloner Prize is awarded annually in recognition of outstanding young strategic leadership.
+The Prize consists of $1,000 to allow the winner to undertake further personal development of their choosing.

 2015 Robert Chaloner Prize

 The nomination form for the 2015 Robert Chaloner Prize can be downloaded here.
 For more information please also see the selection process.